 Probably.
 Even toplessness (but naturally (not!) this only applies to half of the world population) can be prosecuted if taking place on/in a Thai National Park.

-'Swimsuits should not be revealing — many Thais swim in full clothing.
+Looking into the etiquette of bathing in general the following (from Wikitravel) is an often repeated paragraph: 'Swimsuits should not be revealing — many Thais swim in full clothing.
 Women should never go topless on the beach, especially beaches in national parks, as this is illegal and most Thais consider it offensive in the extreme.
 Women are sometimes advised to wear a T-shirt over their swimming gear; this is more important at primarily-Thai beach resorts, and will be almost entirely ignored at the most heavily westernized areas'.

 Couchsurf: